 You just need to reach out to [email protected] with an interesting idea and a short proposal.
 Once your proposal is accepted, we will provide you with a Notion workspace to get started.

-- We pay $150 per published article.
+- We pay $150 or INR 11,000 per published article.
 We pay via PayPal for international transfers, and via bank accounts for Indian transfers.

 - How long should the article be?